-SNL Star Taran Killam: ‘Trump Is A Moron,’ He ‘Struggled To Read’ His Lines During Rehearsals
+Former ‘SNL’ Star Taran Killam: ‘Trump Is A Moron,’ He ‘Struggled To Read’ His Lines During Rehearsals

 This is not the first time that Killam has expressed harsh views about Trump.

-Last November, he tweeted “Rural=stupid,” in reaction to voting results that showed Clinton would lose to Trump.
+Last November, he tweeted “Rural=stupid” in reaction to voting results that showed Clinton would lose to Trump.

 Taran Killam Remembers Trump's 'SNL' Appearance: "The President Is a Moron" https://t.co/vPFTr3XemJ via @thr